quadratech188/BeamngImport/README.md

 # Note
-This project is very jank. it can't deal with errors properly, and I haven't figured out all the logic behind the (terribly convoluted) material system yet.
+This project is very jank. it can't deal with errors properly, and I haven't figured out all the logic behind the (fiendishly convoluted) material system yet.
 Beware.